 Follow these handy tips and your car could be in showroom condition faster than you can say – ‘pass the chamois!’

-- Its all about the detail.
 Door hinges and door sills often get forgotten.
-Whilst grease is essential on 'metal on metal' moving parts, the dirt that accumulates in this area is often the first thing that grabs the eye when opening the door
+Whilst grease is essential on 'metal on metal' moving parts, the dirt that accumulates in this area is often the first thing that grabs the eye when opening the door.

-- Bug Bear.
 More problematic in summer and on those long drives, bugs can a real ‘pest’.
 If your paint is well polished and protected, contaminants will find it harder to bond to the paintwork.
-However given time the acids present in the bugs can eat through the pain and may leave stains that will need to be aggressively polished out.
+However given time the acids present in the bugs can eat through the paint and may leave stains that will need to be aggressively polished out.
 Best thing to do here is act as quickly as possible.